OpenPro’s History, Company Information and Leadership

 In 1998, OpenPro seized upon the new technologies of open source software and web-based architecture and employed a team of 17 developers to develop a complete ERP suite suited to the SMB market.

-The co-founder and CEO, Jim Clark, spent approximately 20 years as a manager for a Value Added integrator of ERP solutions in Southern California; he understands ERP solutions and issues, and has contacts with the individuals responsible for purchasing information technology for ERP solutions.
+The co-founder and CEO, Jim Clark, spent over 20 years as a manager for a Value Added integrator of ERP solutions in Southern California; he understands ERP business solutions and issues, and has contacts with the individuals responsible for purchasing information technology for ERP solutions.
 He also managed one of the first web hosting companies in Southern California.
 Jim combined his experience with ERP solutions and web hosting to create OpenPro ERP solutions.

 In 1998 Jim and his wife, Shannon, an accountant, formed OpenPro to develop a web-based, open source technology ERP software product.